mariellanalepa/Scholarship-System/README.md

 A desktop application for the hypothetical management of student scholarships was developed using JavaFX and FXML, an XML-based language provided by JavaFX for building UIs independent of the application logic.
 The application architecture follows the MVC (Model-View-Controller) pattern.

-While the assigned project was contrived and a database was not expected to be implemented in backend due to the varying experience and knowledge of project members, it was a valuable experience for version-controlled parallel development, team self-organization, code refactoring, and even understanding and application of architectural patterns.
+While the assigned project was contrived and a true database was not expected to be implemented in backend due to the varying experience and knowledge of project members, it was a valuable experience for version-controlled parallel development, team self-organization, code refactoring, and even understanding and application of architectural patterns.

 <p align="center">
   <img src="res/screenshot01.png" width="50%" height="50%">